Mercedes-Benz balance shaft problems and how to check your car.

 - M273 Engine Serial No. 2739..30 088611

-If the link above doesn’t work, you can go to MercedesMedic.com/decode and use one of the options in that page to get your engine serial number from your VIN.
+If the link above doesn’t work, you can go to MercedesMedic.com/decode and use one of the options on that page to get your engine serial number from your VIN.

-If your engine serial number is lower than the serial numbers shown above you should perform a scan of your engine ECU, which is very easy.
-You will need an OBD-II scanner which you can purchase on Amazon and some of them cost less than $20.
+If your engine serial number is lower than the serial numbers shown above, you should scan your engine ECU, which is very easy.
+You will need an OBD-II scanner which you can purchase on Amazon, and some cost less than $20.
 Any of these Best Selling OBD-II Scanners and Code Readers on Amazon would work.
 Plug the scanner in the OBD-II port under the dashboard and read the fault codes from the engine ECU.
 You will get error codes if your check engine light is ON.
 If your check engine light is off, you could get pending fault codes meaning that the car is just detecting the problems but has not yet turned ON the check engine/service engine light.